onqtam/rcrl/README.md

 - try on retina displays...
 - maybe remove submodules
-- cap the main loop frame rate to 60 fps
 - error location mapping in the source code
 - better GUI
 - ??? crash handling on loading of the plugin